 Pequeno (9–13 pounds):

-Since the Portuguese Podengo comes in a variety of sizes, it is only natural to buy commercial dog food that is formulated to the dog's size and activity level.
+Since the Portuguese podengo comes in a variety of sizes, it is only natural to buy commercial dog food that is formulated according to the dog's size and activity level.
 Other than that, home-cooked meal or commercial dog food should be rich in animal protein that supports muscle growth.

-With a lifespan of 10 to 12 years, the Podengo is a generally healthy dog breed until health disorders strike, which is highly possible.
-To come up with preventive measures, make sure you consult with a veterinarian regarding signs and symptoms attributed to the following diseases that affect the Podengo: Hip and Elbow Dysplasia, Legg-Perthes Disease, Epilepsy, Luxating Patellas, Demodicosis, Ear Problems and some allergies.
+With a lifespan of ten to twelve years, the podengo is a generally healthy dog breed until health disorders strike, which is highly possible.
+To come up with preventive measures, make sure you consult with a veterinarian regarding signs and symptoms attributed to the following diseases that affect the podengo: hip and elbow dysplasia, Legg-Calve-Perthes disease, epilepsy, luxating patella, demodicosis, ear problems, and some allergies.

-The Portuguese Podengo is intelligent and highly energetic, which means it needs the right amount of exercise and mental stimulation to be a happy and well-adjusted dog.
-Podengos will require at least 40 minutes of daily exercises but only in safe and secure environment.
-When not given enough exercise, the Podengo will become bored and as such will be prone to destructive behaviours.
+The Portuguese podengo is intelligent and highly energetic, which means it needs the right amount of exercise and mental stimulation to be a happy and well-adjusted dog.
+The podengo will require at least forty minutes of daily exercises, but only in a safe and secure environment.
+When not given enough exercise, the podengo will become bored and as such will be prone to destructive behaviours.